Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 ```

-This simplest _unary boolean_ has four variants &mdash; other types are largely more combinatory and appealing.
+This simplest _unary boolean_ has four variants &mdash; other types, combinatory application and scooe reveal enormous space of ...

-## Ideas to incite
+<h2 align="center">opportunitues:</h2>

 ### Bring your own function: